hydrodynamics via matrix flows for the love of a movie

 “What is the Matrix?”

-I learned that the English word matrix translates to the Swedish word matris, which I knew from high-school mathematics.
+After the movie, I learned that the English word matrix translates to the Swedish word matris, which I knew from high-school mathematics.
 Intense curiosity followed.

 ~

 During high-school lessons we competed to write demo-programs on our TI-82 calculators.
 The king of the hill was a classmate who quickly earned the nickname “Hacker-Björn”.
 One morning he kept energetically tapping his calculator while refusing to reveal anything.
 As he finally and triumphantly announced his demo, we gathered over his calculator like a flock of hungry gulls.
 He unveiled a smooth animation resembling the twisting of DNA.
-It was beautiful.
-And the way he had programmed it was remarkable.
+It was beautiful, and the way he had programmed it was remarkable.
 The rest of us had relied on the TI-82’s lagging graphics engine, but Hacker-Björn used simple ASCII output to produce fast, animated graphics.
 I was so impressed and jealous.
 It was an extraordinary lesson of thinking outside the box.

 After high-school I moved to the south of Sweden to study engineering at Lund University.
 During the first year, soon after I had watched The Matrix, I began a course in linear algebra.
 Our teacher was Magnus Fontes and he was brilliant.
 With wits, he filled our minds with vectors and linear transformations, represented by matrices – lo and behold.
 He gave a motivation lecture, where he illustrated how his own research (in harmonic analysis) applies to the brewing of beer and to synthesizers in electronic music.
 Then suddenly, in-between sentences, he said: